 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 82 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 37.9% to 0.8%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 38.1% to 1.0%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-West Valley City took the distinction of being the most Hispanic, while Plain City was the least Hispanic or Latino city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+West Valley City took the distinction of being the most Hispanic or Latino, while Plain City was the least Hispanic or Latino city.
 You can download the data here.

-Read on for more information on how the cities in Utah ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in utah ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

-There You Have It – Hispanic Populations Across Utah
+There You Have It - Hispanic or Latino Populations Across Utah

-If you’re looking for a breakdown of Hispanic populations across Utah according to the most recent data, this is an accurate list.
+If you're looking for a breakdown of Latino populations across Utah according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Utah:
+If you're curious enough, here are the least Hispanic or Latino places in Utah:

 - Plain City